 To Boot New York Palo Alto Driving Shoes

-Trust us when we say, if you’re going to get a driving shoe, you’ve got to go for Italian-made leather … because, well, history!
+Trust us when we say that if you’re going to get a driving shoe, you’ve got to go for Italian-made leather… because, well, history!
 These driving shoes will make you want to buy a vintage Italian car and drive along the coast.

 Aurelien Light Blue Suede Driving Shoes

-Made for leisure and luxury, these Ultramarine driving shoes are thoughtfully designed for comfort every step of the way.
-They are the perfect Mediterranean vacation shoe.
+Made for leisure and luxury, these ultramarine driving shoes are thoughtfully designed for comfort every step of the way.
+As the perfect Mediterranean vacation shoe, we recommend pairing Aurelian's driving shoes with a breathable pair of trousers.